Ianduha13/ianduha13/README.md

 # Hey, I'm Ian! 👋

-I'm a web developer, navigating the digital realm much like my favorite games.
-A Vim enthusiast, I love the challenge of functional programming and I'm currently applying my skills in a fast-paced startup.

-When I'm not coding, I'm gaming or blogging about my tech journey.
+I'm a JavaScript Specialist with a strong focus on Next.js, AI driven web apps, and mobile development.
+As a Tech Lead at Hashi, I'm building AI powered B2B solutions that redefine how companies educate and communicate with their audiences.

+I thrive in fast paced startup environments, leading teams, designing scalable architectures, and staying ahead of the curve in AI and software engineering.
+Beyond coding, I enjoy sharing knowledge through blogging, open-source contributions, and mentoring.

-## 📝 My Blog
+## 📝 My Blog & Writings

-I share insights and experiences on [Medium](https://medium.com/@ianduhamel).
-Feel free to join the conversation!
+I share insights on AI, web development, and software engineering on Medium.
+Always open to discussions and new perspectives!

-## 🌐 Connect with me
+## 🌐 Let's Connect

-Reach out on [email](mailto:ianduhamelhayes@gmail.com) or [LinkedIn](https://www.linkedin.com/in/Ianduha13).

-Check out my projects on [my portfolio](https://www.ianduhamel.tech/) or [Github](https://github.com/Ianduha13).
+📧 Email: ianduhamelhayes@gmail.com
+💼 LinkedIn: linkedin.com/in/Ianduha13
+🌍 Portfolio: ianduhamel.com
+🛠 GitHub: github.com/Ianduha13